dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 3. If you'd like to further design and define your own metrics, review the following documentation:

     - [dbt metrics](/docs/build/metrics) will provide you in-depth detail on attributes, properties, filters, and how to define and query metrics.

-    - Review [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog to understand best practices for designing and structuring metrics in your dbt project.

 ## Develop and query metrics